Skip to main content

 Protect tier status for 12 months

-After earning a tier, the customer keeps it for at least 12 months, even if their rolling window activity drops below the threshold.
+After earning a tier, the customer keeps it for at least 12 months, even if their rolling-window activity drops below the threshold.
 Only upgrades apply during the retention period.
-After 12 months, the tier is re-evaluated normally.
+Once the 12 months are up, the tier is re-evaluated against their current activity.
+This is not a hard reset.
+They land on whichever tier they now qualify for.

-By default, each customer's rolling year window starts from when they first entered a tier (per-customer).
-When this is enabled, all customers share the same rolling 12-month window anchored to the program start date.
-Per-customer mode is fairer for customers who join at different times.
+By default, each customer's rolling 12-month window starts when they first entered a tier (per-customer), which is fairer for customers who join at different times.
+When enabled, all customers instead share the same rolling 12-month window anchored to your program start date.

 Pros